Fluctuations near the liquid-gas and chiral phase transitions in hadronic matter

 \section{Results}

-In the left panel of Fig.~\ref{fig:nb_x2}, we show the net-baryon number density for different temperatures as a function of the baryon chemical potential, separately for positive- and negative-parity chiral partners.
-In general, the net density $n_+$ features a rapid increase at small values of $\mu_B$, which signals a population of the positive-parity state.
+In the left panel of Fig.~\ref{fig:nb_x2_full}, we show the net-baryon number density at three different temperatures as a function of the baryon chemical potential.
+In general, $n_B$ features a rapid increase at small values of $\mu_B \approx 0.9~$GeV, which is a remnant of the liquid-gas phase transition at smaller temperatures.
+In the right panel of Fig.~\ref{fig:nb_x2_full}, we show the corresponding second-order susceptibility, $\chi_2$, normalized by the baryon chemical potential.
+It features a peak below $\mu_B\sim 1$~GeV, which corresponds to the rapid increase of $n_B$.
+At higher baryon chemical potential, $\chi_2$ shows only a mild peak around $\mu_B \approx 1.3 - 1.4~$GeV, which is a remnant of the chiral phase transition.
+Note that $\chi_2$ stays positive at all values of the baryon chemical potential.

+More structure is revealed when contributions from positive- and negative-parity chiral partners are considered separately.
+This is shown in Fig.~\ref{fig:nb_x2}.
+In the left panel, we show the net densities, $n_\pm$.
+The net density $n_+$ features a rapid increase at small values of $\mu_B$, which signals a population of the positive-parity state.
 Likewise, a similar increase is seen in the net density $n_-$ at higher $\mu_B$.
 At $T=50~$MeV, the population of the negative-parity state additionally softens the EoS, which is also reflected in a slower increase of $n_+$.